irahbt/simple-sourdough/README.md

 - Social media icons are clearly positioned to the left of the footer and are constantly available to the user.
 Dead links are used as the social media pages to exist at present.
 - A crown icon is used when to denote premium membership.

+### Layout
+- [Bootstrap's Grid System](https://getbootstrap.com/docs/5.0/layout/grid/) was used throughout to created the layout and make it responsive.

+### Styling
+- [Bootstrap](https://getbootstrap.com/) was used in conjunction with custom spacing and colours to provide much of the styling for the site.
+This includes all **buttons**, **cards** and **nav bars**.
+- [Django Crispy Forms](https://django-crispy-forms.readthedocs.io/) was used to automatically style form elements.
+- [Stripe Elements](https://stripe.com/docs/stripe-js) was used to style the product checkout.
+- [Stripe Checkout](https://stripe.com/docs/payments/checkout) was used for the subscription/premium membership checkout.